 Many people dream of the day they can buy a home that they can call their own.
 Houses are expensive and many people start out by purchasing a starter home.
-There are many perks of buying a house such as tax advantages, possible appreciation, equity build up, and control of your living situation.
+There are many perks to buying a house such as tax advantages, possible appreciation, equity build up, and control of your living situation.
 However, a lot of people do not take the time needed to research the house buying process.
 Buying a house will be the biggest purchase most people make, but often they leave the entire process up to other people like the lender and real estate agent.
-Do not let someone tell you how much you should spend on a house or what type of house you should buy.
+Do not let someone tell you how much you should spend on a starter house or what type of house you should buy.
 Spend time researching and learning what will fit you best.

 What is considered a starter home?